waspcojp/napier/README.md

 You can try it by starting the client after accessing the site and registering as a user.

 Please note that the site of this URL will be released as an official service in the future, but user information will not be taken over at that time.

+## Commentary

+### About certificates

+The files to be placed in certs are as follows.

+* `${MY_DOMAIN}-cert.pem`

+  It's called a certificate.
+This uses the one containing the intermediate certificate.
+For Let's Encrypt, it's `fullchain.pem`.

+  Please note that if you use a certificate that does not include an intermediate certificate, it will cause a situation where "there is no problem with the web, but the web socket cannot be connected".

+* `${MY_DOMAIN}.pem`

+  This is the private key.

+Note that if a route containing a certificate is started at runtime, a certificate pair named `{number}-cert.pem`, `{number}.pem` will be placed in this directory.
+Since these create an entity from the database each time they start, there is no problem even if you delete them if you think they are in the way.